• Skip to primary navigation

 Why you'll love this recipe

 The ingredients in Oatmeal Raisin Quick Bread each add something special to the loaf.
-Applesauce makes the quick bread moist and vegetable oil extends the shelf life up to 7 days.
+Applesauce makes the oat bread moist and vegetable oil extends the shelf life up to 7 days.

-The quick oats break down into the bread while baking, while the old fashioned oats keep their shape and provide texture.
-Brown sugar and cinnamon bring color and flavor.
+This loaf gets it's great texture from two kinds of oats.
+Quick oats break down into the bread while baking, while the old fashioned oats keep their shape and provide a bit of chewiness.
+Light brown sugar and cinnamon bring color and flavor.
 Golden raisins speckle the loaf with fruity bits of sweetness.

 When combined into this oatmeal raisin loaf, you get slice after slice of deliciousness.
-A great recipe for the fall season.
+A cozy recipe for the winter months and a flavorful, comforting loaf year round.

 For another fruit filled quick bread, next time try this Ocean Spray Cranberry Bread recipe with sweet-tart dried cranberries and zesty orange flavor.